 But how do you accomplish striking the balance that point #1 above seems to advocate for, if you run into problems with point #2 and cannot contribute directly to a Roth IRA due to income limits?

-This is an advanced move to add to your financial strategy, and one that is probably best done with the help of a financial professional to avoid mistakes that could result in penalties from the IRS.
-But generally speaking, you can perform a conversion if you open a traditional IRA, contribute up to the max allowed for that tax year, and then convert the funds in the traditional IRA to a Roth IRA.
+Generally speaking, you can perform a backdoor Roth conversion if you open a traditional IRA, contribute up to the max allowed for that tax year, and then convert the funds in the traditional IRA to a Roth IRA.

 Since the money is initially contributed after-tax, there is no tax on the conversion.
 There is also no income limit for this strategy and you can do this annually.